What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 "Your vagina is home to an entire ecosystem of microorganisms — and when that ecosystem changes, it may influence vaginal health."

-Over the last decade, research into the vaginal microbiome has transformed our understanding of many common vaginal conditions, including bacterial vaginosis (BV), recurrent infections and changes associated with hormones and ageing.
+Over the last decade, research into the vaginal microbiome has transformed our understanding of common vaginal conditions, including bacterial vaginosis (BV), recurrent infections and changes associated with hormones and ageing

-Understanding the vaginal microbiome may provide important insights into why some women experience ongoing or recurrent symptoms.
+Understanding the vaginal microbiome may provide important insight into why some women experience ongoing or recurrent vaginal symptoms.

 What Does a Healthy Vaginal Microbiome Look Like?